csvrcek/personal-website-mk3/README.md

 # personal-website-mk3
 An updated version of my personal website using React and NodeJS.

+**NOTE:** As of 8/5/2020 the domain name `connorsvrcek.com` has expired.
+Must be renewed for website to get back online.

 # How to run (dev)

 Build and run the Docker image.